matteobin/fondomerende/README.md

 # Fondo Merende
-Fondo Merende is a web management-software for office snacks supplies.
+Fondo Merende is a web management software for office snacks supplies.

 ## Requirements
 1. Any web server that supports [PHP](https://www.php.net/) ([nginx](https://nginx.org/) is recommended for friendly urls).